jmayer913/JMayer-Web-Mvc-Library/README.md

 * If the data object update is successful, a 200 (OK) response will be returned by the controller.
 The Account object will be returned in the body as json.
 * If a DataObjectValidationException is thrown, a 400 (Bad Request) response will be returned by the controller.
 A ValidationProblemDetails object will be returned in the body as json.
 * If a DataObjectDeleteConflictException is thrown, a 409 (Conflict) response will be returned by the controller.
 A ProblemDetails object will be returned in the body as json.
+* If a DataObjectIDNotFoundException is thrown, a 404 (Not Found) response will be returned by the controller.
+A ProblemDetails object will be returned in the body as json.
 * If any other exception is thrown, a 500 (Internal Server Error) response will be returned by the controller.
 A ProblemDetails object will be returned in the body as json.

 ### How to Expand Your Controller